neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 So for example you could run the executable with the command `main algos=smooth,heap,merge N=500,5000,50000 P=0.005,0.05,0.5,1.0 cycles=5 runs=2`.
 This performs two runs for each pair of $(N,P)$, with each run having $5$ cycles (if what $(N,P)$ means is unclear, do not fret as this will be explained further later on; for immediate information on these concepts, including the definitions of runs and cycles, jump to the section on ***Comparisons and Individual Analyses***).
 You can leave out *any or all* of the arguments above, and the program will run with the default values assigned to the unspecified arguments.
 Also, **strictly no spaces** when inputting comma-separated arguments.

+However, if you want to run the algorithms with the default datasets provided by the starter code, you can also specify the `debug` argument; instead of calling `./main`, you run `./main debug`.
+The resulting process will execute each of the algorithms ten different times for all of the starter datasets.
+The debug process also checks the sorted arrays and verifies that they are $(1)$ in the correct order and (2) not missing any entries (the second check was necessary for debugging algorithms that copied elements to temporary variables and pasted them elsewhere later; missing entries could result from flawed logic and bad coding).
+In the case of this project, the output of this file was redirected into a text file for later encoding.
+It is good to note that both the aforementioned checks were passed by all algorithms for all the given datasets.

 <!-- Detail how running the main program with different parameters can give different results -->

 ### 1.2 Doing Custom Tests